arkishshah/NodeJs-GraphQL-transactional-ledger/README.md

-# transactional-ledger-northone
+# transactional-ledger-graphQL

-NodeJS microservice for our banking platform that handles transaction data.
+NodeJS microservice for banking platform to handle transaction data.

 ## Steps to run: